ElectronicSpaceCat/SIDFLC/README.md

   * The **TH** can be manually set to zero if the target is flat and at ground level.
   * When **DH**, **TD**, or **TH** are set manually, they will be skipped during the target data acquisition sequence.

-Below is a simple pictorial of how it works:
+A pictorial for how to use it:
 <img src="https://github.com/ElectronicSpaceCat/SIDFLC/blob/master/extra/images/instructions.png" width="400">

 ## Mobile Phone Attachment